jonathanulco/laurakalbag-dot-com/content/posts/what-is-mastodon-and-why-should-i-use-it.md

 - Why do people keep inviting me to their instances
 - Can instances talk to each other
 - Does it matter which instance you join

+> “While I've been thinking about and working on this problem since the very beginnings of Twitter, I haven't had much success at addressing these problems.
+Nor has anyone else.
+>
+> These are *hard problems*.
+Facile criticism of earnest efforts isn't going to get us anywhere.
+>
+> Which isn't to say criticism isn't warranted.
+There are many legitimate issues.
+But if the argument defaults to "so we should all just continue to hang out on and moan about Twitter" it seriously undercuts the legitimacy of any criticism.” —[Blaine Cook on Twitter](https://twitter.com/blaine/status/1030586266532933633?s=21).

 <hr/>